 As a horror film, Michael Mann crucially never digs his teeth into the audience, never evokes any sense of dread during The Molasar’s appearances.
 There are a couple of frissons to the first attack, and the creature’s rescue of Alberta Watson is genuinely unearthly.
 However, rather than devouring his victims, all the Molasar does is seem to emerge in laser light effects and mist with glowing red eyes.
 Certainly, the ideas inherent in F. Paul Wilson’s somewhat pulpish novel find a better airing here than on the page – there is that great moment where the Molasar steps up to Gabriel Byrne’s SS commandant, effortlessly crushing his crucifix, “Where am I from?
 I am from you.”

-F. Paul Wilson has later expanded the basics of The Keep into a six-volume series of novels.
+F. Paul Wilson (who called the film version ‘incomprehensible’) later expanded the basics of The Keep into a six-volume series of novels.
 The concept of German soldiers facing supernatural evil in a claustrophobic space was later used with much greater horror effect in the British-made The Bunker (2001) and the New Zealand film The Devil’s Rock (2011), while the basics were transplanted amid US soldiers in contemporary Afghanistan in Red Sands (2009).